StephenDsouza90/food-ordering-system-django/Readme.md

-# Food Ordering System (Django)
+## WIP

-This app is currently in process.
+# Food Ordering System (written with Django)

 ## Introduction

-This application is a simple food ordering system which has two interfaces i.e. Employee and Customer.
+This application is a simple food ordering system written in Django which has two interfaces i.e. Employee and Customer.

 Both users can interact with the system through several options to perfrom an activity.